- 3rd configuration-related global outage in the 2023–2025 period — same root cause each time

 Service Restored, Pattern Acknowledged

 Service was restored after reverting the configuration.
 The postmortem was published on the same day.
-CTO Dane Knecht acknowledged the pattern publicly and committed to making enhanced rollouts and versioning 'the first priority across the organization' — the same commitment made after the 2023 outages.
+CTO Dane Knecht acknowledged the pattern publicly and committed to making enhanced rollouts and versioning "the first priority across the organisation" — the same commitment made after the 2023 outages, now with resource allocation and deadline commitment attached.

 The Fix